Defunk-t/linux-bible/Arch Linux Install Guide.md

 ### Networking

 Your new system won't have any networking configured whatsoever, so be sure to install packages for networking now, while you can.
+Just remember that enabling multiple networking services can cause conflicts!

-Most people should use `networkmanager`, especially if you will be using a graphical desktop environment.
+Most people should use `networkmanager`, especially if you will be using a graphical desktop environment. `network-manager-applet` will install a system tray applet for managing connections.

 If your system uses a wired connection only, you could include just `dhcpcd` for a minimal set up.

-Include `openssh` if you plan on using SSH.

 ### Console text editor